ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/secret-key-management.markdown

 }
 {CODE-BLOCK/}

 Another way to provide a master key is to use a file containing the raw key bytes.
-In that case set `Security.MasterKey.Path` in `settings.json` with the file path.
+In that case, set `Security.MasterKey.Path` in `settings.json` with the file path.
 RavenDB expects a cryptographically secure 256-bit key.

-## Relying on the OS protection methods
+## Relying on the OS Protection Methods

-If a master key is not provided by the user, RavenDB will use the following default behavior:
+If a master key is not provided by the user RavenDB will use the following default behavior:

 In **Windows**, secret keys are encrypted and stored using the [Data Protection API (DPAPI)](https://msdn.microsoft.com/en-us/library/ms995355.aspx), which means they can only be retrieved by the user who stored them.

-In **Unix**, RavenDB will generate a random master key and store it in the user's Home folder with read/write permissions (octal 1600) only for the user who stored it.
+In **Unix**, RavenDB will generate a random master key and store it in the user's home folder with read/write permissions (octal 1600) only for the user who stored it.
 Then, RavenDB will use this master key to encrypt the secret keys of encrypted databases.

-## Changing/Resetting a Windows user password
+## Changing/Resetting a Windows User Password

 This section is relevant only on Windows and only if you didn't supply a master key and chose to rely on the Windows protection methods.